Sapthak101/Federated-Lung-Nodule-Segmentation-with-Hybrid-Transformer-U-Net/README.md

 ---

 ## 🖥️ How to Run (Federated Setup: For the Proposed Architecture)
-> Run the requirement.txt file
+> Run the requirement.txt file: pip install -r requirements.txt

 > Make sure all `client*.py` and `server.py` files are in the same directory.

 ### 1. Launch Server